Front Range Fed

 sriracha honey sauce in bowl on countertop.

 I know I can't be alone when I say that sauces and condiments can make or break a dish.
-Put together the right trio of sauces for French fries and you have a winning appetizer.
-Add the perfect glaze to a chicken dish and you'll have me swooning.
-And finding the perfect spicy sauce to go with all of the above?
+Put together the right trio of sauces for French fries (make the perfect French fries in the air fryer!), and you have a winning appetizer.
+Add the perfect glaze to a chicken dish, and you'll have me swooning.
+And, finding the perfect spicy sauce to go with all of the above?
 I'm a girl in heaven.

 In This Post